shwetank/extension-docs/tut_basics.md

 });</pre>

 ### Step 3: Including icons and other assets
 You'll need an icon to adorn the button on the toolbar, and represent the extension in other places.
-We would recommend the icon to be **--Insert the recommended size for icons--**.

-CHRIS - unfinished - you'll also need to add information about other files too.
-Maybe say that when other assets are involved, such as images, video and SVG, these would go in the XXX folder.
+For icons, we would recommend you [read our article on it](tut_icons.html), where we discuss the appropriate sizes and best practices for great looking icons in extensions.

+You may also need other files such as images, fonts, videos etc. You can include them in the parent directory, or create a seperate folder (for exampele, a folder named '*media*') or two, and place them there.

 ### Step 4: Testing your extension
 Okay, time to test out your extension.
 For the final extension, you'll need to package all the files into a zip file and give it a special .nex file extension.
 But the good news is that you don't need to do this every time you want to test things out — You can test your extension straight from the directory, like so:

-** - The following is not ready yet, so this will probably change: - **

-1. Go to the Extension Management Page, at '*Tools->Extensions->Manage Extensions*'.
+1. Go to the browser address bar and type '*opera:extensions'*.
-2. Check the '*Developer Mode*' checkbox.
+2. Check the '*Developer Mode*' button to enable it.
 3. Click on the '*Load unpacked extension*' button.
 4. Select your extension's directory